Lineblocs/site/app/docs/quickstarts/saving-widget-templates.md

 Widget templates can be used to avoid having to create a widget more than once as well as to tag and customize widgets based on your needs.

-In this tutorial we will go over how you can save widget templates, so you can reuse them across new Lineblocs flows.
+In this tutorial, we will go over how you can save widget templates, to reuse them across new Lineblocs flows.

 ## Save Widget